spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

 Description: You may enter a description of the institution if desired.

-**Collection**
+**5.2.2 Collection**

-Label (mandatory): Enter title proper for a fonds or collection to provide sufficient information to identify and find the original resource, for example: Daphne Marlatt fonds.
+**Label (mandatory):** Enter title proper for a fonds or collection to provide sufficient information to identify and find the original resource, for example: Daphne Marlatt fonds.
 [3]_ This label will be used in front end applications.

 If the collection is not deposited in an institutional archive but has been made available by a community organization via Internet Archive or another open access repository, use the name of the collection provided by that organization.
 If there is no clear title provided to a collection, a title must be created at least two of the following: